The Beyonder's Prophecy

 Jennifer narrowed her eyes but didn’t push it.
 “Alright then.
 Start talking.”

-And so, Jalen told her everything.
+Then Jalen told her everything.
 Jennifer sat with her arms crossed, listening intently as Jalen recounted everything.
-How Megan had been trapped in a controlling, emotionally abusive marriage, how she had secretly planned her escape, and how her husband, Chris Westward, a powerful and well-connected lawyer, wasn’t about to let go without a fight.
+He reminded her how Megan had been trapped in a controlling, emotionally abusive marriage, how she had secretly planned her escape, and how her husband, Chris Westward, a powerful and well-connected lawyer, wasn’t about to let go without a fight.

-Then he told her about the shooting itself, including how it happened not even ten minutes after she had left in her ride that night after their “not date”.
-He finished by telling her that the police caught the suspect, but he wasn’t talking.
-At least not yet.
+Then he told Jennifer about the shooting itself, including how it happened not even ten minutes after she had left in her ride that night after their “not date”.
+He finished by telling her that the police hadn’t caught the suspect but were reviewing street camera footage in the hopes of leading them to where he is.

 “We don’t have direct proof yet,” Jalen admitted, “but we’re all pretty damn sure Chris ordered the hit on me.
 Megan leaving him?
-Fine, maybe he could deal with that.
-But the idea that she might’ve left him for someone like me?
-That probably broke him.”
+Fine, maybe he could deal with that, but the idea that she might’ve left him for someone like me probably broke him.”

 Jennifer raised an eyebrow.
 “So, this guy is a full-on narcissist, huh?”